 “Oh!
 Well… You still shouldn’t kill her!”
 Meeo stays straightly.

 “And why wouldn’t I do that?”

 “Because you… need her.”

+His head nods forward with a crass look.
 “Do I?
 I find her quite the pest.”

 Meeo shuffles about, twiddling her fingers between each other.
 “Uh…well… Right now I’m a greater threat!”